Where to watch and what to expect from Nicola Sturgeon's lockdown announcement today

 When is Nicola Sturgeon due to speak?

-Ms Sturgeon will reveal any changes this afternoon in front of the Scottish Parliament at 12.30pm today, during First Minister's Questions.
+Ms Sturgeon will reveal any changes this afternoon in front of the Scottish Parliament at around 12.30pm today, in a statement before First Minister's Questions.

 Where can I watch the coronavirus briefing?